-Modern times have seen an exponential increase in our ability to be sucked in to desire’s dead end promises.
-The best example of this is the modern ability to borrow now and pay later.
+Modern times have seen an exponential increase in people being pulled into desire’s dead end promises.
+A good example of this is the ability to borrow now and pay later.
 Such putting of the cart before the horse is totally opposite to nature’s way.
 Granted, our ceaseless desire to get more than we are willing to give is innate animal nature.
-Our problem is that civilization makes the full-throttled unbalanced pursuit of this possible.
+Our problem is that civilization makes the unbalanced pursuit of this possible.

-A politician’s promises parallels this by offering us what we desire without requiring commensurate payment, so to speak.
+A politician’s promises parallel this by offering us what we desire without requiring adequate payment.
 This is the Siren’s song of democracy.
-Witnessing this play out in politics is either amusing or depressing, depending on how well I keep chapter 29 in mind… With desire choosing anything, of doing I see no satisfied end.
+Witnessing this play out in politics is sobering and humbling.
+As chapter 29 cautions us, With desire choosing anything, of doing I see no satisfied end.

-The certainty of belief in anything is the primary cause of all hypocrisy.
-They go hand in hand… Human intelligence brings about naming; naming gives rise to beliefs; beliefs result in the disease chapter 71 describes quite literally, i.e., Realizing I don’t’ know is better; not knowing this knowing is disease.
-It begins with our intelligence as chapter 18 hints.
+The certainty of belief in anything is the primary cause of great falseness (a.k.a., hypocrisy).
+They go hand in hand… Human intelligence brings about naming; naming gives rise to beliefs; beliefs result in the disease chapter 71 describes quite literally as, Realizing I don’t know is better; not knowing this knowing is disease.
+And this all begins with our disconnection from nature.
+As chapter 18 observes…

 When the great way is abandoned, there exists benevolent justice.

 When relationships lack coherence, there exists respectful kindness.